 Let's use a different node here.
 Godot has a Timer node that's useful to implement skill cooldown times, weapon reloading, and more.

 Head back to the 2D workspace.
-You can either click the "2D" text at the top of the window or press Ctrl + F2 (Alt + 2 on macOS).
+You can either click the "2D" text at the top of the window or press Ctrl + F1 (Alt + 1 on macOS).

-In the Scene dock, right-click on the Sprite2D node and add a new node.
+In the Scene dock, right-click on the Sprite node and add a new child node.
 Search for Timer and add the corresponding node.
 Your scene should now look like this.

 With the Timer node selected, go to the Inspector and check the Autostart property.

-Click the script icon next to Sprite2D to jump back to the scripting workspace.
+Click the script icon next to Sprite to jump back to the scripting workspace.

 We need to do two operations to connect the nodes via code: